-TNC and TPL contract line item are dedicated to enhancement and restoration work.
+TNC and TPL contract line items are dedicated to enhancement and restoration work.
 Typical contractors include private vendors and Conservation Corps of MN/IA.

-MLT will use the contract budget item for three distinct purposes: to complete habitat management plans on the new easement acquisitions; for restoration plans and projects.
+MLT will use contract funds for three purposes: to complete habitat management plans on new easement acquisitions; for restoration projects; and partnering with SWCDs on outreach.